 Development looked close to starting in 2009 with $220,000 of federal funding, but legislation to close the line was not passed.

 In 2012, the Riverina Highlands Rail Trail group was formed to continue the process of getting this rail trail established.

-Given reservations about constructing rail trails in NSW, Rail Trails Australia suggested the establishment of one or two shorter ‘pilot’ rail trails to demonstrate the benefits of a rail trail on a disused government branch line.
+Given reservations about constructing rail trails in NSW, Rail Trails Australia suggested the establishment of one or two shorter ‘pilot’ trails to demonstrate the benefits of a rail trail on a disused government rail corridor.

-This resulted in support from the NSW Government and the Tumbarumba to Rosewood section of the railway was officially closed in June 2017.
+This resulted in support from the NSW Government and the Tumbarumba to Rosewood section of the railway was officially closed by state parliament in June, 2017.

-Wagga Rail Trail Inc is working to develop a rail trail between Wagga Wagga and Ladysmith (around 21 km).
-It is envisaged that this section would become a commuter path between the city centre and Forest Hill, 10 km from Wagga Wagga.
+Wagga Rail Trail Inc is working to develop the trail between Wagga Wagga and Ladysmith.
+It is envisaged that this section would become a commuter path between the city centre and Forest Hill, 10km from Wagga.

-The railway branched from the Main South Line at Wagga Wagga and passed through Tarcutta to Tumbarumba, rising to 800 m above sea level.
+The railway branched from the Main South Line at Wagga Wagga and passed through Tarcutta to Tumbarumba, rising to 800m above sea level as it approached the Snowy Mountains.
 It opened in stages from 1917 to 1921.
-Operation beyond Ladysmith ceased in 1974 after significant flooding, and all operations ceased in 1987.
+Operation beyond Ladysmith stopped in 1974 after significant flooding, and all operations ceased in 1987.

 Most of the line is not officially closed but little infrastructure remains.
-The line has been cut by construction of the RAAF base at Forest Hill, near Wagga Wagga, and the Hume Freeway at Tarcutta.
-Significant sections of track and other infrastructure have also been illegally removed.
+The line has been cut by construction of the RAAF base at Forest Hill, near Wagga, and the Hume Fwy at Tarcutta.
+Significant sections of track and other infrastructure have been illegally removed.

 The only stations remaining on the line are at Ladysmith (maintained by the Tumba Rail historical group) and Borambola.

 Rail Trails Australia congratulates Ray Davies, who became the 50,000th person to go past the ...More...